SuhitSthapit/AIP_Project/src/README.txt

 My Student Student ID is 12673341.

 *****************************************************************************************************************
+PickYourLiquor.com

 I have used Python's Django Framework for the web application development.
+Django is based on Models, Templates and Views concept.

 The name of the website is PickYourLiqour.com
 The purpose of this website is that, users can signup, login and logout and they can create, read, update and search the data.
 They can enter data about their favorite liquor, its price, its category and its type (if it